infection; boils; carbuncle; skin; germs; pus; food ;

 What to do if the pus comes out of the boil.

-- You may put a clean dressing over the boil to protect it.
+- You could put a clean dressing over the boil to protect it and make sure pus does not spread.
 Make sure you throw the dressing away properly.
-Putting it into a plastic bag and then into the bin is OK.

-If you have a boil for ages and it really hurts, or if you feel a bit unwell or the boil seems to be spreading, then it is a good idea to get an adult to take you to the doctor.
+If you have a boil for ages and it really hurts, and the pus has not come out, or if you feel a bit unwell or the boil seems to be getting larger, then it is a good idea to get an adult to take you to the doctor.

-The doctor may give you some medicine to get rid of the infection or he may lance the boil (cut it open) to get the infection out.
+The doctor may give you some medicine to get rid of the infection or he may lance the boil (cut it open) to get the pus out.